 - You should avoid demonstrations, street rallies and public gatherings as they may turn violent.

 - We advise you to reconsider your need to travel to the Kyrgyz-Uzbek and Kyrgyz-Tajik border areas (in the south and south-west) and the Ferghana Valley.
-The security situation in these areas is particularly volatile and there are frequent incidents of violent crime, varying levels of civil unrest and reports of terrorist activity.
+The security situation in these areas is volatile and there are frequent incidents of violent crime, varying levels of civil unrest and reports of terrorist activity.
 The affected area includes the cities of Osh, Jalalabad and Batken.
 Landmines are also a risk in uncontrolled border areas.

 - Australia does not have an Embassy or Consulate in the Kyrgyz Republic.
 The Australian Embassy in Russia provides consular assistance to Australians in the Kyrgyz Republic.